aaronjoseph/DataScienceNotes/Hypothesis Testing.md

 t-test hypothesis testing is used for variance is unknown and sample size < 30.
 It is a type of inferential statistics.
 It is used to decide whether that is a significant difference between the means of two groups

 `P-Value`  The probability that an effect could occur by chance.
 The true meaning of p-value is that alternative hypothesis is never accepted, it just show sufficient/not-sufficient evidence in favor of rejecting the null hypothesis

+A p-value is the probability of observing results at least as extreme as those measured when the null hypothesis is true

 `Statistically Significant`  An effect is statistically significant if it is unlikely to occur by chance